emqx/neuron-docs/en_US/installation/installation.md

 # Installation

-Neuron and NeuronEX support 32-bit/64-bit ARM and 64-bit x86 architectures on Linux-based operating systems and are available in the following installation package formats:
+Neuron supports 32-bit/64-bit ARM and 64-bit x86 architectures on Linux-based operating systems and are available in the following installation package formats:

 * Debian Software Package (.deb) format for Debian, Ubuntu Linux-based operating systems.